Sport in Latvia: Basketball

-Latvian national sport is basketball.
-In Latvia, basketball is the most popular sport.
+In Latvia, basketball is the second most popular sport.
 Latvia has a long basketballing tradition.
 Latvia won the first European championship in 1935 and hosted the second championship in 1937.

 In the Soviet period, the Latvian men's basketball team, Rīgas ASK was dominant in the Soviet League in the 1950s and early 1960s, winning several Soviet league championships and three European Champion's Cups, in 1958, 1959 and 1960.
-In the 1960 Summer Olympics, four Latvians, Jānis Krūmiņš, Valdis Muižnieks, Cēzars Ozers and Maigonis Valdmanis were a part of the silver-medal winning Soviet team.
+In the 1960 Summer Olympics, four Latvians, Jānis Krūmiņš, Valdis Muižnieks, Cēzars Ozers and Maigonis Valdmanis were a part of the silver medal-winning Soviet team.
 The Soviet Olympic teams in 1956 and 1964 Summer Olympics had three Latvian players each.
 The Soviet team in 1952 Summer Olympics had one Latvian.

 The women's team, TTT Riga was very successful in the 1970s and 1980s, winning the European Champion's Cup 18 times, more than any other team in any team sport.
 2.12 m (7 ft) tall Uljana Semjonova was the women's key player in this period.
 She was also very dominant with the Soviet team in international games, never losing a game in international competitions and winning 2 Olympic and 3 World Championships.

 For men's basketball, the guard Valdis Valters was the most highly acclaimed player of the 1980s.
 He won a European Championship with the Soviet team in 1981 and was recognized as the most valuable player of the tournament, but did not get a chance to play in Olympics, because of the Soviet boycott of the 1984 Summer Olympics in Los Angeles which coincided with Valter's best playing years.
 Another Latvian, Igors Miglinieks won gold with the Soviet team four years later, in the 1988 Summer Olympics.